PoslinskiNet/ember-testing-guide/README.md

 # Lookup & Register

-Let's imagine the scenario that we want to test the behaviour of our `users/` page that is accessible only for administrators.
+Let's imagine a scenario where we want to test the behaviour of our `users/` page which is accessible only for administrators.
 Our apps use `ember-simple-auth` for authentication as well as ember-can.
-We don't want to go through the whole login process in each acceptance test, because it slows down the test and increases the risk of breaking many tests when only the login page is broken.
+We don't want to go through the whole login process in each acceptance test.
+It slows down the test and increases the risk of breaking many tests when only the login page is broken.

-One of the good example of mocking behaviour of the service thanks to lookup is `authenticateSession` helper.
+One of the good examples of mocking behaviour of the service thanks to lookup is `authenticateSession` helper.

 ### What can we do about it?

 Usually, our logic relies on the state of service objects.
-We need to make sure that we will stub a proper method or override a proper variable of the specific service object.
+We need to make sure that we stub a proper method or override a proper variable of the specific service object.
 How can we achieve that?
 We can use lookups.
-A lookup can find a reference of the specific factory for us so in a test, we can do something like this:
+A lookup can find a reference to the specific factory for us so in a test, we can do something like this:

 ```javascript
 this.owner.lookup('service:store') // returns store
 this.owner.lookup('component:my-component') // returns specific component
 ```

-Ok, what if we don't have the service in place in our application but it is still needed.
+What if we don't have the service in place in our application but it is still needed?
 We can register our own service easily.
 We can do the same for other types such as components, controllers, helpers etc. How?
 By using `.register` method:

 ```javascript
 this.owner.register('service:my-service', EmberObject.create({})